Enhancing the Quantum Linear Systems Algorithm using Richardson Extrapolation: Conclusion

 \section{Conclusion}

-Within this paper we provided a detailed implementation and analysis of the HHL algorithm for linear systems of equations defined by tridiagonal Toeplitz matrices and right-hand-sides given by analytic functions.
+In this paper we provided a detailed implementation and analysis of the HHL algorithm for linear systems of equations defined by tridiagonal Toeplitz matrices and right-hand-sides given by analytic functions.
 For every step of the algorithm we introduce novel techniques and prove corresponding error and complexity bounds, and we combine these results to draw conclusions about the overall algorithm.
-Our main result allows for an exponential reduction of the circuit complexity required by Hamiltonian simulation within QPE, and thus, constitutes an important step to resolve the main bottleneck of the algorithm.
+Our main result allows for a quadratic reduction of the circuit complexity required by Hamiltonian simulation within QPE, and thus, constitutes an important step to resolve the main bottleneck of the algorithm.
 In addition, we study different observables and analyze necessary conditions to estimate them efficiently, i.e., achieving an exponential quantum advantage.
 Particularly for the absolute solution average, we find that weaker conditions are sufficient, increasing the applicability of the algorithm.
 Although quantum hardware is not ready yet to run the HHL algorithm for problems of practically relevant size, we demonstrated the algorithm for small systems using simulation as well as real quantum devices.

 The introduced extrapolation scheme to reduce the complexity of the Hamiltonian simulation circuits is analyzed for Toeplitz matrices.
 However, it is straight-forward to apply it in more general settings, e.g., with more then two non-commuting terms in Hamiltonian decomposition or for other algorithms leveraging Hamiltonian simulation.
-However, in these cases the resulting error bounds remain open questions that we refer to future research.
+Theoretically the scope of this scheme could also be widened to reduce general algorithmic errors, provided these can be written as a power series depending on an adjustable step size.
+However, in the cases of more than two non-commuting terms or other methods than product formulas the resulting error bounds remain open questions that we refer to future research.